lapwinglabs/blog/bluu-designing-the-rule-structure.md

 #### Rule 2:  If IBC is Blue -->  OBC
 If the inside tile is colored blue (IBC is blue), then match it to the outside tile's background color (OBC).
 Basically match inside<span style="color:blue;"> Tile </span> to outside <span style="color:blue;"> Tile</span>.

-We decided this rule logic lead to a lot of eye movement since you had to read the text on all four outside tiles at times.
-So we decided it would be better if the center tile contained the text.
+We realized this rule logic led to a lot of eye movement since you had to read the text on all four outside tiles at times.
+So we decided it would be better if the center tile contained any text that required reading.

 ### Attempt #2:  Beta Testing Rules
 #### Rule 1:  ITxC  -->  OBC